How to Be Immune to Peer Pressure

 2. PEER PRESSURE TO ATTEND SOCIAL EVENTS

-When people get invited to "social events" like weddings, birthday parties, graduations, etc, these "invitations" are actually "obligations" for a lot of people, because it would be way too hard for them to simply say "No thank you."
+When people get invited to social events like weddings, birthday parties, graduations, etc, these "invitations" are actually "obligations" for a lot of people, because it would be too hard for them to simply say "No thank you."

-When you go on a "health journey", you will likely develop a "routine" / "rhythm" / "flow" where you eat, workout, and sleep at the same times every day and you start to see a lot of progress from having the discipline to be that consistent.
-And when people who aren't on your "health journey" try to get you to break your routine so you can spend time with them doing something that you don't want to do and that isn't healthy, it can feel uncomfortable, but it may feel even more uncomfortable for you to just tell them "No thank you.".
+When you go on a health journey, you will likely develop a routine / rhythm / flow where you eat, workout, and sleep at the same times every day and you will likely love the results that you are getting because of this consistency and devotion.
+But when people who aren't on your "health journey" try to get you to break your routine so you can spend time with them doing something that isn't healthy or that you don't really want to do you feel peer pressure to do what they want you to.

 If there are any famous artists that you admire, try to imagine how many times they probably said "No thank you" to invitations over the years so they could work on their craft instead.